Yasu3D/saturn.yasu3d.art/documentation/saturn/operation-info/error_messages.md

 If it happens rarely there was likely an error in your system that the game couldn't recover from.
 Please restart the game, and see if doing the same thing you did prior to the error causes it to appear again.

+> [!IMPORTANT]
-> ⚠️ If it happens repeatedly after a certain action is performed, there is likely an error in the code.
+> If it happens repeatedly after a certain action is performed, there is likely an error in the code.
 ><a href="https://github.com/Yasu3D/Saturn/issues">Please report this issue with steps to reproduce the error.</a>

 ## #1001: No Music Data was found.
 Appears if there are no valid Songs in `./Data/Music/`.
 Please add at least one Song and restart the game.

+> [!TIP]
 > To see how to add Songs, refer to this page:
 > <a href="/documentation/saturn/index.html#/custom-content/music">Adding Music</a>